 2. Click Add Dropbox Account to authorize.
 You can edit the display name to distinguish if you have more than one Dropbox account.

 3. Add FTP to MultCloud in the same way.
 Then you can start the file transferring.
 Click on Cloud Transfer at the tool bar.
 Select Dropbox and FTP separately.
 If you want to transfer files regularly, click Schedule to configure.
 Finally, click Add Task and it will run the transferring automatically when the set time arrives.

-Tips: To transfer files from Dropbox to FTP once, just click Transfer Now after you select each cloud.
+Note: To move files from Dropbox to FTP once, just click Transfer Now after you select each cloud.

 MultCloud is a reliable and all-around cloud file manager.
-You can use Google Drive like FTP with the help of this tool.
+Following above steps, you can easily achieve Dropbox to FTP Transfer.
+In addition to it, you can also use Google Drive like FTP with the help of this tool.
 This manager supports up to 27 cloud storage services including main-stream clouds like OneDrive (for Business), Box (for Business), hubiC, MEGA and so on.
 File transferring between different accounts of same cloud is available as well.
 For instance, you can transfer Google Drive to new account if the need ever arises.